 About me

 Welcome!
-I am a Robotics Ph.D. student in the Institute for Robotics and Intelligent Machines and George Woodruff School of Mechanical Engineering at Georgia Institute of Technology.
-I am working under the supervision of Dr. Seth Hutchinson.
-Before joining Georgia Tech, I earned my B.S. in Mechanical Engineering from Rose-Hulman Institute of Technology.
+I am a Robotics Ph.D.
+Candidate, supervised by Dr. Seth Hutchinson at the Georgia Institute of Technology.
+Prior to joining Georgia Tech, I earned my B.S. in Mechanical Engineering from the Rose-Hulman Institute of Technology.